ecrl/ecabc/README.md

 The artificial bee colony also utilizes a variety to methods to toggle certain settings.
 - **minimize**: If set to true, the bee colony will minimize the fitness function, otherwise it will maximize it.
 - **printInfo**: Same as the printInfo argument.
+- **import**: True if you'd wish to import from the filename given, false if you'd like to create a new settings file.
+Defaults to false.

 # Example